marberi/100days/README.md

 # Day 145 [2019-06-15]
 Wrote 1.5 pages in the corresponding paper.
 This is an early draft, but there is always good to have summarized some progress.

+# Day 146 [2019-06-16]
+**The posts for the next days is slightly shorter than usual.
+This mainly comes from the laptop screen stopped working.
+So I could not properly type the logs.
+Also, there were some days where I was only able to watch videos and read papers from my phone.**

+Experimented with test time augmentation, randomly leaving out data.
+This is similar to what some people do with images, testing how flips etc. changes the results.
+Trying many different configurations, this did not seem to help

+# Day 147 [2019-06-17]
+Watched through [Rosalind Picard](https://www.youtube.com/watch?v=kq0VO1FqE6I) video.
+I often end up watching this video series when the videos come out.
+A interesting segment is where they talk about detecting emotions based on visual signals which are not noticable for humans.
+For example slight redding of the skin color.

+# Day 148 [2019-06-18]
+Experimented with using test time augmentation, but in a different way.
+Instead of using the test time augmentation to improve the results, I attempted using the repeated measurements with slightly different data to have an idea of the uncertainty in the measurements.
+This gave some very interesting results. **I wanted to continue this at home, but here the computer broke down**

+# Day 149 [2019-06-19]
+Watched [Yann Lecun](https://www.youtube.com/watch?v=U2mhZ9E8Fk8) talk and some other videos.
+Not quite sure which right now.

+# Day 150 [2019-06-20]
+Was reading up on multi-task learning.
+The [MTL blog post](http://ruder.io/multi-task/) was among the more interesting.
+My need is slighty different than others, since I want to optimally combine training with simulations and data.